 Betrayal by someone you care about is an extreme wound.
 If someone has done something and broken that trust, I may build walls up to protect myself.
 In the future, when someone else hits that “wound”, I will feel the pain severely.
 I may experience anxiety, have trouble being vulnerable with others, and have very low expectations.
 I may find it very difficult to believe that people are basically good and trustworthy.

-Continue to read this week as we continue to talk about lying, trust, and betrayal—and some actions steps to take for your own healing.
+Continue to read this series as we continue to talk about lying, trust, and betrayal—and some actions steps to take for your own healing.